YunoHost/yunorunner/README.md

 This will start the server which will listen on http://localhost:4242

-If you don't want to CI to monitor the app list you can ask it using the `-d` option:
+If you don't want to CI to monitor the app list you can ask it using the `--dont-monitor-apps-list` option:

-    ve3/bin/python ./run.py /path/to/analyseCI.sh -d
+    ve3/bin/python ./run.py /path/to/analyseCI.sh --dont-monitor-apps-list

 You can also disable git monitoring and the monthly jobs: